-Hong Kong leader aims to ease the housing crunch inflaming protests
+Hong Kong leader forced to abandon address, offers no olive branch

+HONG KONG (Reuters) - Hong Kong leader Carrie Lam had to abandon her policy speech in the legislature on Wednesday because of jeering lawmakers but later offered no direct olive branch to protesters, hoping instead to ease resentment by building public housing.

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam announced measures aimed at easing a housing shortage on Wednesday as she battles to restore confidence in her administration and address widespread discontent after four months of anti-government protests.
+Lam, who had to broadcast the annual address via a video link after the rowdy scenes in the city’s assembly, hoped to restore confidence in her administration and address discontent after four months of often violent anti-government protests.

-Lam had earlier been forced to abandon her annual policy address after some lawmakers jeered as she began speaking, causing an unprecedented cancellation of the speech in the legislature of the Chinese-ruled city.
+She had to halt her initial attempts to deliver the address after pro-democracy lawmakers called out for “five demands, not one less” and projected the protest rallying cry onto a backdrop behind her.

+The protesters’ demands include universal suffrage and an independent inquiry into what they say has been excessive force by police in dealing with demonstrations.

+In her news conference, the Beijing-backed Lam rejected two of the protesters’ five demands - amnesty for those charged and universal suffrage - saying the first was illegal and the second beyond the chief executive’s power.

+Hong Kong’s boasts some of the world’s most expensive real estate and the inability of many young people to get a place of their own has fuelled the protests.

-The Beijing-backed Lam later gave her speech over a video feed, saying her government would drastically increase the number of housing projects and accelerate the sale of public housing schemes.
+Lam said her government would drastically increase housing projects and accelerate the sale of public housing schemes.

-Anger over sky-high property prices, especially among the city’s young people, is widely believed to have fuelled the at times violent protests that have rocked the city for months.

 The measures Lam announced are among the boldest in recent years to take back large tracts of land held by a handful of powerful developers.